daniely-93/nodejs-server-maintenance/README.md

 message | String | A default message to display useApi | Boolean | If true, the server will send JSON { statusCode, message }
-statusCode | Number | Response status code blockPost | Boolean | Blocks all POST requests, useful for mobile apps to prevent login/registration during maintenance
+statusCode | Number | Response status code blockMethods | Array (strings) | Blocks the request methods during the maintenance